Stockflare/reuters/README.md

 Different Response classes parse data slightly differently depending on how it is intended to be used.
 You will need to take a look at the documentation for the Response corresponding to your Client.

+## Known Issues

+* The Wasabi gem at version 3.3.1 causes a bug when the Reuters WSDL is parsed, effectively breaking all communication with Reuters.
+[Fixed]

 ## Contributing